The 2021 Competition is now closed

 Submission of an entry is taken as acceptance of all the terms and conditions of entry.

-Incomplete entry forms and short stories not submitted in accordance with these terms and conditions will not be eligible for consideration.
+Incomplete entries, entries without a PayPal Transaction ID (unless by prior arrangement with the administrators) and short stories not submitted in accordance with these terms and conditions will not be eligible for consideration.

-Proof of any of the following conditions of eligibility may be requested from entrants at any time and will be checked at the short list stage.
+Proof of any of the following conditions of eligibility may be requested from entrants at any time.

 ii) Entries must be submitted in English but the author does not need to be resident in the United Kingdom.
 Translations of short stories originally published in languages other than English are not eligible.

 iii) Entries will not be eligible where the author is a member of the judging panel, anyone involved in the administration of this award or a close family relative of any such person.

 iv) The submitted story must not have been previously published by a third party.